sauce-mods-sisu/sisu-hud/README.md

 - Right-clicking will make a stat visible that you don't care about
 - In the config bar you can "Reset Visibility" to restore all stat fields
 - Text scales and your scaling options are saved
+- Settings that allow you to set the color of the icons or values

 ### Demos
 - Pilot: https://www.youtube.com/watch?v=o0c5v4ga8A0
  - represents 15 Jan changelog
 - Complete Alpha: https://www.youtube.com/watch?v=4JQxXQm4pt4
+- Beta:

 # Changelog